 The Bose Connect app helps you manage your paired devices and gives you real-time readings from the built-in heart rate sensor.
 You can connect to your device via Bluetooth or NFC, and use the inline mic and remote to control volume, skip tracks and take calls.
 Volume-optimized EQ gives you balanced audio performance at any volume.

 Finally, the lithium-ion battery provides up to 5 hours per charge, which means Sound Sport Pulse will stay with you through those marathon training runs or long hours at the gym.
-User reviews are excellent for these buds, averaging over 4.0 on Amazon US.
+User reviews are excellent for these buds, averaging over 4 out of 5 on Amazon US.

 LG Electronics HRM Earphone